alban-gerome/javascript/README.md

 <a id="CSV"></a>
 ### Export a console table to CSV

 Create a snippet and feel free to edit the file name as needed.
 Please note that the snippet can only generate a CSV file, no other Excel file type.
 The snippet will drop the CSV files into your downloads folder.
 This can't be changed, it's always going to be the downloads folder.
+It deals with the commas for you, so no extra unwanted columns in your CSV files, just 2 columns, always.
 Here's the link to the code below:

 https://github.com/alban-gerome/javascript/blob/main/generateCSV